We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 Conclusion and Bonus Chart: What Successful Bloggers Do Differently

-It would be foolish to look at the charts above as a checklist of things that all bloggers should do in order to be successful.
+It would be foolish to look at the charts above as a checklist of blogging trends that everyone should follow in order to be successful.

 After all, these statistics are based on correlation, not causation.